 For stroke survivors, this means that it doesn’t matter if it’s been two months or two decades since your stroke.
-Practice can spark new changes in your brain whenever you simply start to practice.
+Practice can spark new changes in your brain whenever you start to put in the work.

-You can restore all of your abilities after stroke through practice, practice, practice.
+You can restore many abilities after stroke through practice, practice, practice.

 Age and Your Brain’s Ability to Change